A Journey From Process Automation to The Robotic Process Automation

 What is Robotic Process Automation?

-RPA systems develop the action list itself by watching the user perform that task in the application and then perform the automation by repeating those tasks directly in the GUI.
+RPA systems develop the action list by watching the user perform that task in the application and then perform the automation by repeating those tasks directly in the GUI.

 What is a Robotic Process Automation Example?